How to Fix: Sysprep was not able to validate your Windows installation.

-On a Windows 8.1 based machine the following error appears when running sysprep: "sysprep was not able to validate your Windows installation".
-The above error happens because sysprep cannot run on an upgraded Windows installation.
+On a Windows 8.1-based machine, the following error may appear when running Sysprep: "Sysprep was not able to validate your Windows installation."
+This error occurs because Sysprep cannot run on an upgraded Windows installation.

-For example, if you have already downloaded apps on a Windows 8.1 or 10 machine where you want to run the sysprep command, the sysprepact log file (setupact.log) which is created under C:\Windows\System32\sysprep\Panther folder displays the following error(s):
+For example, if you have already downloaded apps on a Windows 8.1 or 10 machine where you want to run the Sysprep command, the sysprepact log file (setupact.log), which is created under the C:\Windows\System32\sysprep\Panther folder, displays the following errors:

-To fix the "Sysprep was not able to validate your Windows installation" error while trying to run sysprep on a upgraded Windows 8, 8.1 or Windows 10 machine, follow the steps below:
+To fix the "Sysprep was not able to validate your Windows installation" error while trying to run Sysprep on an upgraded Windows 8, 8.1, or Windows 10 machine, follow the steps below:

-How to resolve "Sysprep was not able to validate your Windows installation" error (Windows 10, 8.1, 8)
+How to Resolve the "Sysprep Was Not Able to Validate Your Windows Installation" Error (Windows 10, 8.1, 8)

 1. Open Windows Registry Editor.
 To do that: